 - Recommended formalities for LLCs include: Adopting an operating agreement, issuing membership shares, holding and documenting annual member meetings (and manager meetings, if the LLC is manager-managed), and documenting all major company decisions.

 Differences in management

 - Owners of an LLC can choose to have members (owners) or managers manage the LLC.
 When members manage an LLC, the LLC is much like a partnership (or a sole proprietorship if there is only one member).
-If run by managers, the LLC more closely resembles a corporation; members will not be involved in the daily business decisions.
+If run by managers, the LLC more closely resembles a corporation as members will not be involved in the daily business decisions.

 Other differences between S corps and LLCs include:

 - Transferability of ownership.
-S corporation stock is freely transferable, as long as IRS ownership restrictions are othmet.
-LLC membership interest (ownership) typically is not freely transferable—approval from other members is often required.
+S corporation stock is freely transferable, as long as IRS ownership restrictions are met.
+An LLC membership interest (ownership) typically is not freely transferable—approval from other members is often required.
 (Although the members may provide otherwise in their operating agreement if they wish.)